Some of the major points to keep in mind with regards to the CAT Exam Pattern are:

 +3 for every right answer -1 for every wrong answer TITA has no negative marking |

 The CAT Exam is held as a Computer Based Test (CBT) with a duration of 2 hours.
 Each section has an individual time limit of 40 minutes each.
-Given below is the tentative breakup of the section-wise exam pattern.
+The CAT 2023 Exam Pattern is given below:

 Sections of Exam (in that order) |